 Upon defining the desired outcome for our customers, we encountered several challenges in the process.

-Lets address the first problem
+Let's address the first challenge

 As a Mobile Designer,